Mobilizing aggregated purchasing power for climate-neutral and smart cities - towards a new framework

 The matrix illustrates how aggregated purchasing power can be mobilized across different scenarios.

-Approach 1, presented by CCFLA: RAMCC, the National Assembly of Mayors of the Argentine Network of Municipalities Facing Climate Change, developed the RAMCC Trust Fund to purchase suited climate-smart technologies at lower costs.
+Approach 1, presented by CCFLA: RAMCC, the National Assembly of Mayors of the Argentine Network of Municipalities Facing climate transition, developed the RAMCC Trust Fund to purchase suited climate-smart technologies at lower costs.
 The ambition has been to help Argentinian municipalities to get better finance and technical knowledge to deliver their climate action plans, through a "pooled procurement platform".
 So far, the impact has been 783 ktCO2e emissions avoided per year and USD 40,000 saving per year.
 Illustration credit: CCFLA.

-Approach 1, presented by CCFLA: RAMCC, the National Assembly of Mayors of the Argentine Network of Municipalities Facing Climate Change, developed the RAMCC Trust Fund to purchase suited climate-smart technologies at lower costs.
-The ambition has been to help Argentinian municipalities to get better finance and technical knowledge to deliver their climate action plans, through a “pooled procurement platform”.
+Approach 1, presented by CCFLA: RAMCC, the National Assembly of Mayors of the Argentine Network of Municipalities Facing climate transition, developed the RAMCC Trust Fund to purchase suited climate-smart technologies at lower costs.
+The ambition has been to help Argentinian municipalities to get better finance and technical knowledge to deliver their climate action plans, through a "pooled procurement platform".
 So far, the impact has been 783 ktCO2e emissions avoided per year and USD 40,000 saving per year.
 Illustration credit: CCFLA.

 Approach 2, presented by CCFLA: In 2018, Climate Mayors launched an EV Purchasing Collaborative (Climate Mayor's EVPC) which has expanded from city governments to include county governments, transit agencies, port authorities, colleges and universities.
 Collectively, we have committed to purchasing over 4,000 EVs.
 Climate Mayors EVPC is leveraging collective buying power and accelerating the conversion of municipal vehicle fleets to electric.
 Illustration credit: CCFLA.